 - Wine Making Process & Analysis

 - Wine Microbiology

 - European Viticulture Study Trip

-The first semester (S1) takes place in Valencia (Spain) or Budapest (Hungary), from September to December, and the second semester (S2) from February to June, in Piacenza (Italy) or Vila Real (Portugal).
-The choice of universities varies each year and the academic committee reserves the right to change the list of universities offering the courses of the first two semesters.
+The first semester (S1) takes place in Vila Real (Portugal), from September to December, and the second semester (S2) from February to June, in Piacenza (Italy).

 The first year end with a 2-week study trip in two European wine producing countries, which changes each year on committee’s decision.
 This study trip is dedicated to visiting wine producers in different regions, allowing students to learn more about local practices and products (quality, typicality, economic and cultural values…).

 Winter and Summer internships: at the end of each semester of the first year, students are encouraged to undertake practical internships in wine trade or production.
 During the winter holiday (6 weeks), students may decide to work in the hosting country, or travel to another country, to work in wine trade or production (e.g. pruning internship).
 Likewise during the summer holiday (12 to 14 weeks), students may travel to different countries or regions to work, for example, as a harvest or cellar intern in a winery.